FAQs

 Helpful information regarding who may have Parental Responsibility can be found here.

-The thatDNAcompany® paternity DNA test is conclusive if we can test all three of the child, mother and alleged father.
+Our paternity DNA tests are most conclusive if we can test all three of the child, mother and alleged father.

 A test without a sample from the mother will not provide the same degree of certainty as a test with samples from both parents.